tarbib/beautiful-jekyll/_posts/2017-02-17-download-an-apk-of-google-play-store-without-google-play-store.md

 ---
 layout: post
 published: true
+title: >-
-title: Download an apk of Google Play Store without Google Play Store
+  Download an apk of the Google Play Store without the Google Play Store installed
 ---
 If you have always purchased your Android devices in a major western market you probably never experienced the pain of having a phone without the Google play store.